 What is a POS WATS fee?

 The pos-wats fee is a credit card transaction fee that is often charged in addition to other transaction fees such as authorization fees, return fees, and AVS fees.
-This is what gives the pos-wats fee the potential to make quite an impact on a business's credit card processing fees - it's a fee on top of other fees you're paying.
+This is what gives the pos-wats fee the potential to make quite an impact on a business' credit card processing fees - it's a fee on top of other fees you're paying.